 "With shattering grace Giangrande divines catastrophic grief, the redemptive power of ephemeral joys, and the interconnectedness of all things as past and present conflate in terrorism's chaos.
 Memory becomes balm as life, all life, is porous.
 Exquisite, devastating, this book is a bomb."

-—Carol Bruneau, author of These Good Hands
+— Carol Bruneau, author of Glass Voices and These Good Hands

 "An elegy for lost innocence, All That Is Solid Melts Into Air is at once extremely sad and exquisitely hopeful.
 Its hopefulness resides mainly in the stubborn resonance of the quotidian, and in the kind hearts and good wills of those who refuse to accept evil, no matter how often it crashes into their lives.
 Carole Giangrande has achieved a great deal in this short, beautiful book; confronting the incomprehensible without despair and describing profound grief without sentimentality."